 These comics are available for use.
 If you would like to license any of the cartoons, please contact Nate HERE.

-I’m a full-time, in-house cartoonist for Kastner, in Los Angeles, where I work to create commercials and advertising for Red Bull.
-The commercials feature some of the most memorable characters for product advertising.
+I was employed as a full-time, in-house cartoonist for Kastner, in Los Angeles, where I created television commercials, print ads, digital ads and social media posts for Red Bull.
+The ads feature some of the most memorable characters for product advertising.